 The payment rate for eligible animals is not fixed.
 The rate will vary each year depending on the total number of eligible animals claimed in the calendar year.
 We pay a flat rate for each eligible animal.
+The following are the rates for 2015 and the 2016 rates will be set once the total number of eligible animals claimed that year is known.

-- for animals born on mainland Scotland and qualifying for the scheme, we estimate the payment to be around €100 - for animals born on Scottish islands, subject to qualification, the rate will be €160 per animal
+- for animals born on mainland Scotland and qualifying for the scheme, we estimate the payment to be around €103.50 - for animals born on Scottish islands, subject to qualification, the rate will be €153.50 per animal

-For both, payments in sterling will depend on the exchange rate in force at the time but based on the 2014 exchange, these rates are around £78 and £125.
+For both, payments in sterling will depend on the 2016 exchange rate.